EchoTeam/replayer/README.md

     erlang> replayer_controller:prepare().
 ```

-4. Replay all the requests with the acceleration koefficient
+4. Replay all the requests with the acceleration coefficient
 ```
     erlang> replayer_controller:replay(10.0). % with 10 times acceleration
 ```